qntm/t-a-i/README.md

 * with the `OVERRUN`, `BREAK` and `STALL` models, the offset jumps down discontinuously between input one TAI millisecond count and the next.
 * with the `SMEAR` model, the offset decreases smoothly from midday to midday across the discontinuity.

+### taiConverter.atomicToDriftRate(atomic)

+Converts the input TAI millisecond count to the current drift rate between TAI and Unix time in TAI milliseconds per Unix day.
+Throws if `atomic` is not an integer.
+Returns an integer.
+If the precise value to be returned is fractional, it is rounded towards negative infinity.
+If `atomic` is a BigInt, returns a BigInt.
+If `atomic` is prior to the beginning of TAI, `NaN` is returned (even if `atomic` is a BigInt).

+This is the rate at which `atomicToOffset(atomic)` is changing (see above).
+Prior to 1 January 1972, Unix seconds were slightly shorter than TAI seconds (the precise ratio varied), so this value was a small positive number.
+After 1 January 1972, Unix seconds and TAI seconds are precisely the same length, so the drift rate is zero.

+When Unix time is inserted,

+* with the `OVERRUN` model, the drift rate is unchanged over the course of the discontinuity.
+* with the `BREAK` model, the drift rate is indeterminate; `NaN` is returned (even if `atomic` is a BigInt).
+* with the `STALL` model, the drift rate is infinite; `Infinity` is returned (even if `atomic` is a BigInt).
+* with the `SMEAR` model, the drift rate increases by 1000ms (or whatever amount of time is inserted) at midday prior to the discontinuity and returns to normal at midday after it.

+When Unix time is removed,

+* with the `OVERRUN`, `BREAK` and `STALL` models, the drift rate is unchanged over the course of the discontinuity.
+* with the `SMEAR` model, the drift rate decreases by 1000ms (or whatever amount of time is removed) at midday prior to the discontinuity and returns to normal at midday after it.

+Drift rates have historically been very small, which means the truncated millisecond results are inaccurate.
+It is recommended to use the nanoseconds API (see below), which returns precise results.

 ### taiConverter.unixToAtomic(unix[, options])